Learning Deterministic Finite-State Machines from the Prefixes of a Single String is NP-Complete: Conclusion and future work

-We have further restricted the types of instances handled in problems that aim to find machines of minimum number of states consistent with those instances.
-We proved that learning (acyclic) DFAs, as well as Moore and Mealy machines, from prefix-complete instances in a binary alphabet, when the instance strings are all prefixes of a single string, is NP-complete.
+Expanding upon previous work, we have restricted the types of instances handled in problems that aim to find machines of minimum number of states consistent with those instances.
+Using a previous reduction from a graph problem, we proved that learning (acyclic) DFAs, as well as Moore and Mealy machines, from prefix-complete instances in a binary alphabet, when the instance strings are all prefixes of a single string, is NP-complete.
 If the instance is binary and prefix-closed, we have also proved, assuming $\mrm{P} \neq \mrm{NP}$, that the above-mentioned machine learning problems are not polynomially approximable with any polynomial-time algorithm.

-As future work, one could look into approximation results for the instances having samples as prefixes of a single string, as well as either directions to extend the instances where the learning problem remains NP-hard, or develop new algorithms that find feasible solutions for a larger set of problems.
+The main question left open by our work is whether the inapproximability of Theorem~\ref{thm:inapproximable} survives the single-string restriction of Section~\ref{sec:single}.
+Here the two requirements appear to be in tension, at least under our approach: the long $0^N$ padding that makes the single-string reduction possible necessarily dominates the automaton's size, swamping the coloring-dependent term and capping the achievable approximation ratio at two.
+Establishing inapproximability would require a construction in which the coloring-dependent part, rather than a fixed dominating chain, governs the optimum size; whether such a construction exists, or whether the single-string case instead admits a good approximation, remains unclear.
+The fact that the prefixes of a single string form a path rather than a tree suggests recasting the problem as a constrained partition of $[0,|\Str|]$, which may be more amenable to approximation.

+More broadly, since our results push the natural restrictions on the input quite far, the complementary task of designing algorithms that solve or approximate the problem efficiently on well-behaved samples seems the more promising long-term direction.